-6.6 - Principal Senate Author of a House Bill or Resolution

-While a House bill, joint resolution or concurrent resolution is within the physical control of the House, the principal author of the bill or resolution shall have full and complete discretion in determining who the principal Senate author of the bill or resolution shall be.
-No bill or resolution lacking a principal Senate author shall be scheduled for floor consideration, except that the withdrawal of the principal Senate author, after the bill or resolution is scheduled for floor consideration, shall not preclude the House from considering the bill or resolution.

-- 6.7 Procedures Governing Simple and Concurrent Resolutions - (a) The following classes of simple and concurrent resolutions shall lie over one (1) legislative day after introduction, after which they may be called up for consideration: - 1. resolutions requesting information from any of the executive or judicial departments, from county and municipal officers or from corporate entities or persons, or - 2. resolutions giving rise to debate. - (b) The following classes of simple and concurrent resolutions may be taken up the same day they are introduced: - 1. resolutions relating to business immediately before the House, - 2. resolutions relating to business of the day on which they may be offered, or - 3. resolutions relating to adjournment or recess. - (c) A motion to adopt a simple or concurrent resolution shall be subject to amendment and debate.
-A motion to amend shall be in order immediately.
-Debate shall be limited to thirty (30) minutes, equally divided between the proponents and opponents of the resolution, provided that no Member speak for more than ten (10) minutes.
-Five (5) minutes of the time allocated to the proponents of the resolution shall be reserved to the principal author, and the principal author shall have the right to close the debate. - (d) Coauthors of simple or concurrent resolutions added after introduction shall be indicated on a separate page to be attached to the simple or concurrent resolution.
+- 6.6 Principal Senate Author of a House Bill or Resolution - (a) While a House bill, joint resolution or concurrent resolution is within the physical control of the House, the principal House author of the bill or resolution shall have full and complete discretion in determining who the principal Senate author of the bill or resolution shall be. - (b) No bill or resolution lacking a principal Senate author shall be scheduled for Floor consideration, except that the withdrawal of the principal Senate author, after the bill or resolution is scheduled for Floor consideration, shall not preclude the House from considering the bill or resolution. - 6.7 Procedures Governing Simple and Concurrent Resolutions - (a) Except as exempted by paragraph (b) of this section, the following classes of simple and concurrent resolutions shall lie over one (1) legislative day after introduction, after which they may be called up for consideration: - 1. resolutions requesting information from any of the executive or judicial departments, from county and municipal officers or from corporate entities or persons; or - 2. resolutions giving rise to debate. - (b) The following classes of simple and concurrent resolutions may be taken up the same legislative day they are introduced: - 1. resolutions relating to business immediately before the House; - 2. resolutions relating to business of the day on which they may be offered; - 3. resolutions reported from the House Rules Committee proposing adoption of a special rule or rules; or - 4. resolutions relating to adjournment or recess.

-(e) Any simple or concurrent resolution may be referred by the Speaker to an appropriate committee.

-6.8 - Final Action

-- (a) The following action shall constitute final action on any bill or resolution: - 1. committee recommendation of "Do Not Pass", - 2. if a motion to reconsider the vote on Third Reading or Fourth Reading fails to prevail, - 3. if a motion to table the motion to reconsider prevails, or - 4. if a vote is taken on Third Reading or Fourth Reading and no notice is served to reconsider the vote. - (b) If final action is such as to defeat a bill or resolution, no other bill or resolution having the same effect and covering the same specific subject matter shall be considered by the House during either session of the current Legislature.
+- (c) Upon taking up a motion to adopt a simple or concurrent resolution, said motion shall be subject to amendment and debate. - (d) A motion to amend shall be in order immediately but amendments proposed to simple and concurrent resolutions shall be electronically submitted to the Office of the Clerk prior to consideration by the House. - (e) The House shall not consider any proposed amendments not germane to the subject of a simple or concurrent resolution under consideration. - (f) Debate on the question of adoption of a simple or concurrent resolution shall be limited to thirty (30) minutes, equally divided between the proponents and opponents of the resolution, provided that no member speak for more than ten (10) minutes. - (g) Five (5) minutes of the time allocated to the proponents of the resolution shall be reserved to the principal author, and the principal author shall have the right to close the debate. - (h) Any simple or concurrent resolution may be referred by the Speaker to an appropriate committee. - 6.8 Final Action - (a) The following action shall constitute final action on any bill or resolution: - 1. committee recommendation of "Do Not Pass"; - 2. if a motion to reconsider the vote on Third Reading or Fourth Reading fails to prevail; - 3. if a motion to table the motion to reconsider prevails; or - 4. if a vote is taken on Third Reading or Fourth Reading and no notice is served to reconsider the vote. - (b) If final action is such as to defeat a bill or resolution, no other bill or resolution having the same effect and covering the same specific subject matter shall be considered by the House of Representatives during either session of the current Legislature.